edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

-One vendor offering such devices is Silver Peak, which offers An interesting tool with its<a href="https://www.silver-peak.com/calculator/throughput-calculator" target="_blank">Throughput Calculator</a> from Silver Peak.
+One vendor offering such devices is Silver Peak, which offers An interesting tool with its[Throughput Calculator](https://www.silver-peak.com/calculator/throughput-calculator) from Silver Peak.
 Similar to the tool from Switch.ch, it will show you the maximum transfer speed that is possible with a given RTT and packet loss rate, while assuming a default TCP window size of 64K. in addition it will also show you the throughput that would be possible over the same link using a Silver Peak WOC pair.

 #### Content Distribution Networks (CDN)